Is a Phobia of Turtles and Tortoise Causing You Stress?

 How long does treatment for Chelonaphobia usually take?

 Treatment duration varies depending on the individual and the severity of the phobia.
-At Creature Courage we aim to see you significantly overcoming your phobia in just one day.
+At Creature Courage, we aim to see you significantly overcome your phobia in just one day.
 However, some people may need more than one session if they have deeper anxiety issues to address.

 Embracing a Turtle-Friendly Future